underscoreio/underscoreio/src/html/_posts/2015-07-24-diversity.md

 - new voices, sharing their experiences and views; or
 - under-represented groups.

 We can help anyone falling into those broad categories.
 The help is via mentoring, speaker training, and money.
-More on that in a moment.
+But more on that in a moment.

 ## Would you never consider presenting at a conference?

-...because you don't feel you fit it, think you have nothing to say, or because it costs too much?
+...because you don't feel you fit in, think you have nothing to say, or because it costs too much?

 [motivate, explain, talk about what you want to hear, learning, 15 minute lighting sessions, etc]